cancelself/cancelself.github.io/README.md

 > "To fear death is no other than to think oneself wise when one is not, to think one knows what one does not know.
 No one knows whether death may not be the greatest of all blessings for a man, yet men fear it as if they knew that it is the greatest of evils.”

 > "Those who do not know and do not believe in buddha dharma do not believe in birth and death at each moment.
-On the other hand, those who clarify the Tathagata's treasury of the true dharma eye, the wondrous heart of nirvana, believe in this principle of birth and death moment by moment.”
+On the other hand, those who clarify the treasury of the true dharma eye, the wondrous heart of nirvana, believe in this principle of birth and death moment by moment.”

 > "But no soul which has not practiced philosophy, and is not absolutely pure when it leaves the body, may attain to the divine nature; that is only for the lover of wisdom.”

-> "Whoever knows, profoundly, my divine presence on earth is not reborn when he leaves the body, but comes to me.
+> "Whoever knows my divine presence on earth is not reborn when he leaves the body, but comes to me.
 Released from greed, fear, anger, absorbed in me and made pure by the practice of wisdom, many have attained my own state of being.
 However men try to reach me, I return their love with my love; whatever path they may travel, it leads to me in the end.”

 > "Wide open are the doors to the Deathless.
 Let those with ears to hear make sure their faith."